Pausanias of Athens

 Pausanias appears briefly in two other Socratic dialogues, Plato's Protagoras and Xenophon's Symposium.
 Pausanias is also mentioned in Book V of Athenaeus' Deipnosophistae, and in Book II of Claudius Aelianus' Varia Historia.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Pausanias of Athens" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Pausanias of Athens" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools